ittech25/BlackUpload/README.md

 ```

 ## $Upload::checkIfEmpty()
-Function to check if a the HTML input is empty
+Function to check if an HTML input is empty

 Example:
 ```php